Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/match-results-class.md

 ### <a name="parameters"></a>Parametry

-`right` Match_results – objekt, který chcete Prohodit s.
+*správné* match_results – objekt se Prohodit s.

 ### <a name="remarks"></a>Poznámky

-Členská funkce prohození obsah `*this` a `right` konstantní včas a nevyvolá výjimku výjimky.
+Členská funkce Zamění obsah `*this` a *správné* v konstantním času a nevyvolává výjimky.

 ### <a name="example"></a>Příklad